Table of contents

 Sydney2

-Sydney's strong pace of annual growth is remarkable in the face of the substantial deterioration in affordability that occurred with the sharp rise in interest rates.
+Sydney's strong pace of growth has been remarkable in the face of the substantial deterioration in affordability that occurred with the sharp rise in interest rates.

 It is also a testament to the strong demand aided by the pick-up in population growth, and limited supply that offset the effects of higher rates.